BCSC 204: Syllabus

 - fMRI: two assignments (2.5% each)

 - Lab report (min.
-6 pages plus one page of references) (7%): Write up a brief report including the following: introduction, method, results, discussion and conclusion.
+6 pages plus one page of references) (6%): Write up a brief report including the following: introduction (including a thorough literature review), method, results, discussion and conclusion.
 Detailed instructions will be posted on Blackboard and also given in class.
 (Individual submission)

 - Literature review: A review of journal articles discussed in class OR articles of your choice that you found interesting.
 Critique the study and discuss how the study might be done differently if you were to replicate it.
 Detailed instructions will be posted on Blackboard.
 The review should be at least 3 pages long plus 1 page of references.
 (4.5%) (Individual submission)